-But watch for opening hours as it only opens Wednesday, Thursday and Friday from 9:00 am to 5:00 pm.
+But be mindful of the opening hours.
+This Chiayi tourist spot only opens Wednesday, Thursday and Friday from 9:00 am to 5:00 pm.
 During weekends and holidays, it opens from 9:00 am to 9:00 pm.

-The traditional Japanese building was built in 1915, where it was used as a Military Hospital during World War II.
+The traditional Japanese building was built in 1915 and was used as a Military Hospital during World War II.
 And during the Japanese colonial era, the building became a Shinto Shrine.

-After the fire in 1994, the building is restored in the original style of Japanese Shoin-zukuri architecture and became Chiayi City Historical Relic Museum.
+After the fire in 1994, the building was restored in the original style of Japanese Shoin-zukuri architecture and became Chiayi City Historical Relic Museum.

-You can learn about the history and urban development in Chiayi through the exhibitions inside the museum.
-Or you can simply tour around the premise of the museum and enjoy the zen atmosphere.
+You can learn about Chiayi’s history and urban development through the exhibitions inside the museum.
+Or you can walk around the museum and enjoy the zen atmosphere.

-12. Admire architectural details of Chiayi Confucius Temple
+14. Admire the architectural details of Chiayi Confucius Temple

-The symmetrical red-lacquered temple is surrounded by many trees and a beautiful set of stairs within Chiayi Park.
+Many trees and a beautiful set of stairs within Chiayi Park surround the symmetrical red-lacquered temple.
 Personally, I liked the design elements inside the temple.
 The ceiling is quite intricate with decorative details.